Faith1406/Sales-Analysis-Dashboard/README.md

 1. Download the `.pbix` file
 2. Open it using [Power BI Desktop](https://powerbi.microsoft.com/desktop/).
 3. Interact with the report using slicers and visual elements.
-4. Replace the sample data with your own (if applicable).

 ## 📜 License